 PC Specialist Ltd is committed to improving our practices to combat slavery and human trafficking.
 As part of the Information Technology manufacturing industry, we recognise our responsibility to take a robust approach to slavery and human trafficking.
 This is our first statement on modern slavery and human trafficking following the introduction of the Modern Slavery Act 2015.

-Our business operates from a sole premise within the UK, employing over 130 staff.
-Approximately 90 of which being Production and Warehouse employees and the remaining Administration and Customer Support.
+Our business operates from premises within the UK and The Netherlands, employing 237 staff with approximately 123 of which being Production and Warehouse employees and the remaining Administration and Customer Support.

 Our supply chains include - Intel, Asus and Corsair.